darsuabasi/Towers-of-Hanoi/README.md

 // Learn more about the game here: https://en.wikipedia.org/wiki/Tower_of_Hanoi
 // Inside of your game constructor it should create a new set of towers and fill
 // the first tower with the appropriate discs, also it should set a moveCount.

 // Think about some of the functions that you might need.
 Some that I would recommend
 // are a play, makeMove, isValidMove, render, getMove, isWon.
 // Those functions should get you most of the way there.
 // For more instructions and help on approach checkout https://open.appacademy.io/learn/full-stack-online/javascript/towers-of-hanoi--js-edition .
 // It’s free to sign up and has some helpful resources.

-// Bonuse make it so they user can decide how many towers to start with and how many discs.
+// Bonus make it so they user can decide how many towers to start with and how many discs.
 //When your pair has finished with your game please go ahead and work on your
 // twitter CSS HTML project.